Floreat Athena FC: Mid 1980s – early 1990s – The Golden Years

 From 1984 until 1991 Floreat Athena entered into a "golden era" of Western Australian Premier League football.
 After winning the Top Four Cup in 1984 Athena proceeded to win the Night Series trophy in 1985.
 Then from 1986, Athena were placed no lower than third for six straight seasons.
 Having finished third in 1986 and 1987, Athena claimed its second State Premier League title in 1988 under coach Ken Worden.
-Besides its great league achievements Athena also won the D'Orsogna Cup three years in a row during these years.
+Besides its great league achievements Athena also won the D'Orsogna Cup three consecutive seasons during this time.

 The Soccer Federation changed the format of the championship to be based on a top four finals series for the 1989, 1990 and 1991 seasons.
 In each of these seasons, under coach Worden and then Alan Vest, Athena topped the State Premier League.
 The 1990 team finished the season unbeaten, a feat only three other teams have matched in WA history.
 However, they did not win the top four play-off finals in these seasons (being beaten by Perth Italia and Stirling Macedonia), and hence were not declared the champions despite their success in the league season.